 Five members of the family including the head of the household, spouse and three dependents are covered under the Rashtriya Swasthya Bima Yojana.
 They get up to Rs 30, 000 for most diseases that need hospitalisation.
 Hospital rates are set by the government for a large number of treatments.
 There is no age bar for existing ailments and they are covered from day one.

 Registration by beneficiaries is done with Rs 30 and the insurers who are chosen through bids get paid the policy premium by the government.
-6,761,583 cases of hospitalisation were registered till 28th Feb, 2014 those are covered under this scheme.
+6,761,583 cases of hospitalisation were registered till 28th Feb, 2014 those are covered under this National Health Insurance Scheme.

 Rashtriya Swasthya Bima Yojana builds the brands of insurers in countryside according to the chief executive officer of a mid-size general insurance company.
 He said that for newer players, this scheme is a platform to introduce their brands to rural India.
 Several insurers have bid for districts in South and North India.
 It is no longer a feasible model as big players have quoted unreasonable rates so the smaller insurers have decided to sit it out for a while.